Pelle Lindbergh: Death

-In the early morning hours of Sunday, November 10, 1985, Lindbergh lost control of his customized Porsche 930 Turbo and struck a wall in front of a Somerdale, New Jersey elementary school, critically injuring himself and severely injuring his two passengers.
-Although declared brain dead a few hours later, he was kept on life support until his father arrived from Sweden late the next day and his parents quickly gave their permission to pull the plug.
-He died on Monday, November 11, after a five-hour operation to harvest his heart and other organs for transplant.
+At 5:41 a.m. on Sunday, 10 November 1985, Lindbergh lost control of his customized Porsche 930 Turbo and struck a wall in front of a Somerdale, New Jersey, elementary school, critically injuring himself and severely injuring his two passengers.
+He was hospitalized in Stratford, New Jersey, and declared brain dead a few hours later.
+His parents gave permission to end life-saving measures, and on the following day at 9:15 a.m. on Monday, 11 November, he was declared legally dead after all brain function had ceased.
+His parents also agreed to organ donation, and so his heart was kept beating until 12 November, when his vital organs were harvested and prepared for transplantation.

 At the time of the accident, he had just left the Coliseum, the former practice center for the Flyers located in Voorhees Township, New Jersey, where he was attending a team party.
 He was intoxicated at the time of the accident, with a blood alcohol level of 0.24, well above New Jersey's legal limit (0.10) at that time.

 Lindbergh topped the fan voting for the 1986 NHL All-Star Game.
 It would mark the first time that a player was chosen posthumously for an all-star team in a major North American team sport.
 Sean Taylor's selection to the 2008 Pro Bowl was the only other time this has happened.
 Although his number 31 was never officially retired by the Flyers, no Flyer has worn the number 31 since Lindbergh's death.
 Lindbergh is buried in Skogskyrkogården, a cemetery in southern Stockholm.

 Pelle Circle, a residential street in Far Northeast Philadelphia, was named in his honor when it was constructed in 1986.

-In 2006, a Swedish biography entitled Pelle Lindbergh: Behind the White Mask was written by author Thomas Tynander.
-An English version was published in fall 2009.
-The English version was translated by Bill Meltzer and published by Middle Atlantic Press.
+Swedish author Thomas Tynander wrote a biography, Pelle Lindbergh: bakom den vita masken, published in 2006.
+An English version, Pelle Lindbergh: Behind the White Mask, was translated by Bill Meltzer and published in 2009.